 The Town participates in the Community Rating System (CRS) and currently holds a Class 6 rating.
 By requiring additional flood proofing standards beyond that required by the National Flood Insurance Program, Town property owners receive a 20% discount on flood insurance premiums.

 The Town recently prepared and approved a revised Flood Mitigation Plan.
 The Plan includes past flood events, mapped floodplain areas and an action matrix of proposed and planned flood mitigation projects.
-The Town is required through its CRS program to reevaluate the Plan each year and update the Plan every 5 years.
+The Town is required through its CRS program to reevaluate the Plan each year (2021 Annual Evaluation) and update the Plan every 5 years.